2014 Milan–San Remo: Race overview

 The 2014 Milan San Remo was won by a powerful sprint from Alexander Kristoff of who started his sprint with about 150m to go and surged clear of a fading Mark Cavendish.
 Fabian Cancellara of finished 2nd for a 3rd time in this race and on the podium for a 5th time in seven years.

 Ben Swift of took a surprise 3rd place, ahead of Juan José Lobato and Mark Cavendish.
 Two of the pre-race favourites missed out towards the finish, with John Degenkolb puncturing as they hit the Poggio and André Greipel suffering from cramps after chasing to get back in the winning move on the descent of the Poggio.

 The race was run in harsh conditions with hail and heavy, freezing rain hammering the riders for hours.
 An early break of seven built up a considerable lead but they were reeled in as they hit the Cipressa and Vincenzo Nibali went on a surprise attack.
 He built up a lead of around 35 seconds from the peloton but was reeled in as the race exploded in to life on the Poggio, led by Katusha and Cannondale.

-In the end it was a reduced group of some 27 riders that came to the finish and Kristoff was given a brilliant lead-out by his team-mate Luca Paolini and proved the strongest at the end of a really hard day in the saddle.
+In the end it was a reduced group of some 27 riders that came to the finish and Kristoff was given a lead-out by his team-mate Luca Paolini and proved the strongest at the end of a really hard day in the saddle.

 Kristoff may have been seen as an outsider and was odds of 80/1 in February before the route change reverted to favouring the sprinters.
 He was fancied by some though following his strong showing in the Tour of Oman and because of his liking for long, hard days in the saddle.
 He was 33/1 to win with the bookmakers on the day.